 Many children who struggle with their academics often start to feel reluctant to go to school altogether.
 Sometimes, difficulties understanding just one subject can also result in growing absenteeism.

 This follows from the previous point.
 When a child finds it hard to cope with one or more subjects, it can also result in a complete change of attitude about school.
 Sometimes it takes the more obvious form of anger and bitterness towards school.

 But at other times, kids complain about being 'bored,' which is also a sign that they are finding it hard to follow things in class.

 Sometimes, kids complain about boredom if they are already familiar with the material being covered in a particular unit.
 But more often than not, boredom results from a lack of understanding.

 This is one of the most overtly apparent signs.
 But once again, parents often react to complaints from school with denial.

 It is also natural to argue against or simply dismiss what the teacher has to say about your child’s performance and/or behavior at school.
 But you need to be willing to listen to what the teacher has to say, as she can also offer suggestions on best to move forward.

-Click here to learn how we can help school-going kids in Chicago and across the US struggling at school.
+Click here to learn how we can help school-going kids in Southeast Wisconsin and across the US struggling at school.